Duties and responsibilities of authors

 Authors and co-authors are requested to review and ensure the accuracy and validity of all the results prior to submission.
 Any potential conflict of interest should be informed to the editor in advance.
 Authors are bound by the Creative Commons licensing policy of publication.
 All authors are requested to submit the copyright transfer form without failure once they receive the acceptance of their article for publication.

 Publication and Submission fee

 No fees or charges are required from authors for manuscript submission.
-Authors pay nominal publication fee after acceptance of article to run maintenance cost of website and editorial office.
+Authors pay nominal publication fee after acceptance of paper / article to maintenance cost of website and expenses of editorial office.
 Full information about publication fees clearly stated on the journal´s website, author can easily refer it before submission.

 Open Access Policy